jumezurike/AfaPrincipleSixteen/README.md

 # Afa Oracle: The Principle of Sixteen:
 <img src="https://github.com/jumezurike/AfaprincipleSixteen/blob/main/Afa-logot.png" width="100%" height=50% align=center>

+Afa Oracle: Introduction to the Principle of Sixteen (Ikpukpara) Important points you should make sure you don't miss out on from this post on your quest to unravel the enigma of the principle of sixteen.

+##Who is an AFA Oracle?
+An AFA oracle is one who is initiated (a human representation) in the system of AFA which respects the duality of nature.
+This one has acquired certain skills by understanding the language of AFA and noting easily, its various combinations as a way to predict accurately.
+The high level language is not for the novice to understand.

+##What is the AFA Oracle?
+The Oracle is a problem solver when it comes to decision making.
+It is a blackbox like turing machine that can process many instructions and give a single output as the decision or conclusion.

+This could be mathematically or visually expanded into perfect squares: The initiate will announce the output or  the result compiled by the oracle itself.
+This requires certain skills to understanding the language of AFA: Noting its various combinations with ease to predict things the eyes cannot easily see as a way of resolving human problems.

+##History of the principle of sixteen?
+This history cannot be easily placed in space time.
+The practice was used from time immemorial especially in the very bloom of human development to answer the question of sickness, to compile herbs for medicinal purposes, to recall genealogy.

+##What are the Fundamentals of the Principle of sixteen?

+The fundamentals are the 16 different seeds(with bool open or close; truth or false) borne within a 4 by 4 matrix.
+This brings about a truth table of over 256 for each string of 4 nodes.
+This means as the cast layer is increase so will the performance and accuracy in predictions.

+Is Ikpukpara a science, divinity, or culture?
+It is all three and every other thing in between it is the way of deep understanding of the world we live in.
+AFA oracle the machines or blackbox is what supercomputers or  quantum computers represent to the modern world.
+Today, we rely on computers for anything we want to analyse for insight.

+- SCIENCE

+- DIVINITY

+- CULTURE

+Divinity, philosophy, theology, science are found under ones culture.

+##What is the purpose of the principle of sixteen, and why is it a sacred practice?

+Its purpose is to bring balance in human existence.
+It fills the gap between problems humans can solve and those they might never solve in life times.

+##How does the principle of sixteen fit into computer science and technology?
+Mathematics is in the core of science and technology as well as Afa principles.
+The basis of AFA in the most rudimentary way forms a number system.
+The 0x(HEX) and 00 (BIN) are used in computers for communicating machine language as the computer interacts with humans.
+AFA strives for balance out of non-deterministic, deterministic, chaotic and somewhat ordred plane.
+The principles accuracy and performance promises easier ways for searching, combining and permuting words to predicting things in way that we have never seen before.

+#What is the relationship between the principle of Sixteen and machine learning and artificial intelligence?

+The principle of sixteen clearly establishes that all that you speak of, all you will speak of and all you have spoken of are embedded in the spectrum of all in existence..

+Machines mimic human intelligence to perform specific tasks. - Artificial intelligence.

+The AFA seeds are initially trained without codes to perform tasks that will take humans a very long time to establish: This is simply machine learning.

+ML machines automatically learn from data or information without further coding.
+From the accuracy and performance you can now predict to take action One data set could be used to train many other machines.

+AFA principle of sixteen provides the neural network that connects all other points in the performance, accuracy and predictions.
+The more the sampling the better the outcome.

+When you look at the mNIST list you can see the modern ML able to accurately identify the input from the list.
+AFA is to words what modern ML is to mNIST today.
+AFA system does more than just identifying hand-written characters

+Can we modularize this system so that divination systems from other parts of the globe would be codified?

+Yes we can especially when we view the whole process before prediction as another ML which constitutes training complexes over the years to address human problems.
+They are trained by humans first and and later by machines or other senses unbeknownst to man.
+Automatic training is involved here.
+In simple terms other methods could be engaged as a subset of artificial  intelligence. - I would rather say that AI is the application of ML.

+I Ching
+Wax pouring in cold water
+Afa/Ifa

 "Computer science mimics Afa Oracle - THE PRINCIPLES OF SIXTEEN.
 # The principle of 16
 ‘Ikpukpara’ is the principle of 16.
 Numerals here are measures of count and quantity which start from zero, one, two, four and progresses to the multiple of fours.
 At the very bloom of human development it was capped at 16.-This is basically two words form bits perspective.
 There are 16 seeds or elements (nkpuru Afa) in a continuous matrix held in the basis of the 16 principles.
 The basis is designed for values to be accessed with the indices embedded in Afa seed lexicography.
 These are the numbers embedded in Igbo centric nka na uzu (science and technology).
 These two are never seen apart: They are main aspect of the ancient existence.
 They also enter many aspects of our lives through numbers.
 Accordingly, there are four (four element comprising of the components of our dimension) market days: These make a week: There are 13 months in Igbo calender making all 364 days in a year.
 In Igbo culture three heads are better that one, not two heads are better than one.
 "Ehibe akwukwo nato ite esibe."
 Here the expression explains that, a three legged cooker will set the foundation for cooking.
 It is imperative that we in the age of quantum computers must try to find the inflection point where the ancient crosses path with the modern.
 There is a deep alignment with what many consider mystical to number theory, discrete math (truth tables) and application into logic gates as such the use of odd numbers which easily can divide even integers without any remainder.
 Whatever an even number complements is basically accessed with an odd index number; odd number is accessed by an even one.